Kyuu-Ji/htb-write-up/helpline/write-up-helpline.md

 ## Privilege Escalation

 Now as we have a shell on the box lets try to increase our privileges.
-We are logged in as **NT Authority/SYSTEM** but can t read any flags.
-With the following command we can see what is wrong with that:
+We are logged in as **NT Authority/SYSTEM** but can't read any flags.
+With the following command we can see why:

 ```markdown
 cipher /c C:\Users\Administrator\Desktop\root.txt